Best Time to Take Probiotics – Introduction

 What are Probiotics?

-Probiotics, also known as “good bacteria” or “beneficial bacteria” are microorganisms that are intended to give you health benefits when consumed or applied to the desired area.
+Probiotics, also known as “good bacteria” or “beneficial bacteria” are microorganisms intended to give you health benefits when consumed or applied to the desired area.
 Probiotics can be obtained from different sources, including food, such as yogurt, buttermilk, kimchi, Kefir, sauerkraut, pickles, etc.; beverages; supplements (capsule or powdered form) depending upon their availability and personal preferences.

-Probiotics may contain a variety of bacterial strains, such as Lactobacillus, Bifidobacterium, Streptococcus thermophilus, and Bacillus coagulans, as well as yeasts, such as Saccharomyces boulardii.
+Probiotics may contain a variety of bacterial strains, such as Lactobacillus, Bifidobacterium, Streptococcus thermophilus, and bacillus coagulans, as well as yeasts, such as Saccharomyces boulardii.
 The effectiveness of these strains depends greatly on the perfect dosage and optimal timings of intake.

 How Do Probiotics Work?